-If the installer is given the possibility to change one of the above parameters, in the following table is shown the Modulus of Soil Reaction that can be achieved with different materials and soil densities.
+If the installer is given the possibility to change one of the above parameters, the following table is shown the Modulus of Soil Reaction that can be achieved with different materials and soil densities.

 Deflection checks must be carried out when the first installed pipes have been backfilled.
 Further periodical checks must be done throughout the entire project.